Iran boosts uranium enrichment over Israel's 'terrorism' | DW | 13.04.2021

 "We expect to accumulate the product next week," wrote Kazem Gharibabadi, the country's ambassador to the International Atomic Energy, on Twitter.

-The move will bring Iran closer to the 90 percent purity threshold for military use and shorten its potential "breakout time" to build an atomic bomb.
+The move puts Iran's enriched uranium stockpile closer to the 90 percent purity threshold for military use and shorten the country's potential "breakout time" to build an atomic bomb.

 Gharibabadi, however, said that the step would "improve significantly both the quality and quantity of radiopharmaceutical products."